A localization algebra approach to the Baum-Connes conjecture for extensions: Introduction

 Step 2: we introduce the concept of equivariant localization algebras along one direction for group direct products (See Definition \ref{Def-Localg-along}), and use it to prove that the Baum-Connes conjecture is closed under direct products by the Mayer-Vietoris argument (see Theorem \ref{main-thm1}).

-Step 3: we build two Green's imprimitivity theorems for equivariant Roe algebras and equivariant coarse $K$-homology (see Proposition \ref{Prop-Morita-eq} and Proposition \ref{Thm-Green-imprimi-loc}), and employ them to obtain a reduction result for the Baum-Connes conjecture with coefficients connecting groups and their subgroups (see Theorem \ref{Thm-BC-group-sub}).

-Step 4: we employ the reduction result twice to complete the proof of Theorem \ref{Introduction-thm-1} by translating the Baum-Connes conjecture with coefficients for extensions into the conjecture for direct products (see Section \ref{Sec-main-thm}).
+Step 3: we complete the proof of Theorem \ref{OO-thm} by translating the Baum-Connes conjecture with coefficients for extensions into the conjecture for direct products (see Section \ref{Sec-main-thm}).

-In the end of this paper, we show some examples satisfying the Baum-Connes conjecture with coefficients, which are new to the best of our knowledge (see Examples \ref{ex1}-\ref{ex3}).

 The paper is organized as follows.
 In Section \ref{Sec-BC}, we recall some basic notions and properties of equivariant Roe algebras with coefficients and equivariant localization algebras with coefficients.
 And we also formulate the Baum-Connes conjecture with coefficients.
 In Section \ref{Sec-BCprod}, we first study equivariant Roe algebras for direct products.
 Then we define the concept of equivariant localization algebras along one direction for group direct products.
 Lastly, we verify that the Baum-Connes conjecture with coefficients is closed under direct products.
-In Section \ref{Sec-Green-imprim}, we build two Green's imprimitivity theorems for equivariant Roe algebras and equivariant coarse $K$-homology.
-And we use them to show a reduction result for the Baum-Connes conjecture with coefficients.
-Finally, we prove Theorem \ref{Introduction-thm-1} and show some examples in Section \ref{Sec-main-thm}.
+Finally, we prove Theorem \ref{OO-thm} in Section \ref{Sec-main-thm}.